erincunningham7/project-portfolio-three/README.md

 * The structural design element of the app was defined and mapped out on a flow chart.
 The flow chart helped to give a visual representation of the sequence of steps and decisions needed to perform the creative process.
 It communicated the steps of the process very effectively and efficiently.

+* For the logic and flow of the game I modelled its behaviour using the following pseudocode:

+Deal both computer + player 2 cards each.
+For the player:
+Ask the player if they want to hit while hand total is less than 21.
+When the player no longer wants any more cards it is the computers turn.
+If the computers hand total is less than 17 the computer will take another card.
+When the computers hand goes above 17 the round ends.
+The total of the player hand and the computer hands are compared to determine a winner If the total is the same it is a draw.
+If the player hand is higher than 21 the player busts and computer wins If the computer hand is higher than 21 and the player hand is lower than 21 then the computer busts and the player wins.
+If it is not a draw or the player or computer has not gone bust then compare which hand is closer to 21.
+If the player hand is closer to 21 then the player wins.
+If the computer hand is closer to 21 then the computer wins.

+Using that pseudocode I then modelled the logic out visually and created the attached flow chart.

 ![Image](images/flowchart.jpg)

 *Game Logo*